Supernova Shocks Cannot Explain the Inflated State of Hypervelocity Runaways from White Dwarf Binaries: Simulations and Relaxation

-Since MESA is a 1-D evolutionary code, we averaged the 3-D profiles from \textsc{Arepo} over spherical shells defined with respect to the center of mass of the surviving bound donor.
-In the case of directly modeling the evolution of the runaway remnant from the \textsc{Arepo} model, we can use the MESA relaxation methods to initialize a WD model directly to the entropy and composition profile specified by the final state of the \textsc{Arepo} model.
-As we only have one simulation, we also develop an approximate generalized model to account for shock heating in MESA WD models of other masses.
+Since MESA is a 1-D evolutionary code, we averaged the 3-D profiles from \textsc{Arepo} over spherical shells defined with respect to the centre of mass of the surviving bound donor.
+In the case of directly modelling the evolution of the runaway remnant from the \textsc{Arepo} model, we can use the MESA relaxation methods to initialise a WD model directly to the entropy and composition profile specified by the final state of the \textsc{Arepo} model.
+As we only have one simulation, we also develop an approximate generalised model to account for shock heating in MESA WD models of other masses.
 The benefit of our method is that we can use the same heating method for multiple white dwarfs of different masses.

-To calculate the input heat required to achieve the desired entropy change, we first calculate the entropies of the \textsc{Arepo} white dwarfs (we call the secondary white dwarf a donor before the supernova and a runaway after the supernova).
+To calculate the input heat required to achieve the desired entropy change, we first calculate the entropies of the \textsc{Arepo} white dwarfs (we call the secondary white dwarf a donor before the supernova and a runaway star after the supernova).
 We specifically start from the \textsc{Arepo} profiles of temperature, density, and composition.
 From them we compute entropy profiles using PyMesa \citep{pymesa} to evaluate the EOS entropy as a function of density, temperature, and composition.
 We set the equation of state as HELM \citep{2000ApJS..126..501T} everywhere within the star, consistent with the EOS used in the \textsc{Arepo} simulations.
 The middle panel in Figure~\ref{fig:entropy_comp} shows the entropy profiles of the donor white dwarf before and after the supernova, and the difference in entropy which can be provided in MESA as a heating term.

 For a given amount of input heat $\delta Q$, the first law of thermodynamics states that the entropy and energy will change according to $\delta Q = TdS = dE + PdV$.
 Our goal is to achieve the same non-adiabatic heating profile $T\Delta s$ represented by the hydrodynamics of the \textsc{Arepo} model.
-For the case when temperature profiles of our MESA models and the \textsc{Arepo} model are roughly equal (as will be the case for the modeling in this work), we can apply the following heating term to achieve the desired entropy change:
+For the case when temperature profiles of our MESA models and the \textsc{Arepo} model are roughly equal (as will be the case for the modelling in this work), we can apply the following heating term to achieve the desired entropy change:

 According to the first law of thermodynamics, with specific heating rate $\epsilon_{\rm heat} = \delta q/\delta t$ (where $q$ is heat $Q$ per unit mass), the entropy change $\Delta s$ achieved for a MESA model over a time period of $\Delta t$ is then